The first page of Google is calling the name of everyone who even lightly delves into SEO strategy.

 Low-quality backlinks may always be creeping and crawling, but the utility and effectiveness of high-quality backlinks are guaranteed to be a useful SEO boost time and again.
 If your end goal includes consistently improving your content and driving more people to your site for the chance at more conversions, using high-quality backlinks well and often should be your go-to approach.

-Caitlin is Head of Content at SimpleTiger, responsible for managing the content team and overseeing process creation and innovation on the content team.
+Caitlin is Operations Manager at SimpleTiger, responsible for overseeing process creation and innovation as well as improving the overall effectiveness of our team.

 Actionable insights to help you grow your SaaS and dominate your search market!